kairos666/inky-email-render-to-string/README.md

 ```

 ## usage
 instanciate the class with the path to **email templates folder**.
-Then you can use the produceMail function with parameters to output a promise with the email as a string.
+Then you can use the **produceMail** method with parameters to output a promise with the email as a string.
+You can render several email templates as long as they share the same default layout.
 ```javascript
 const InkyMailOutput = require('inky-email-render-to-string');